 Hardware Solutions: Practical Yet Restrictive

-Imagine a scenario where physical devices bridge the gap between USB devices and your network.
-Hardware solutions, such as USB network extenders or hubs, are designed for this purpose.
-While they can provide reliability and consistent performance, they come with their own set of challenges.
+Hardware solutions, such as USB network extenders or hubs, can provide reliability and consistent performance, but they come with their own set of challenges.
 For instance, their effectiveness is often confined by physical constraints.
 You’re tethered to a specific location, and moving the setup becomes a logistical headache.
 If you’re constantly on the go or need flexible usage, hardware might not be your best bet.

 Paid Software Solutions: Reliability Meets Functionality